 The wrong ControlPoint method is invoked in the main to set these values correctly.

-#11 Updated by Tyler Wilson about 1 year ago
+#11 Updated by Tyler Wilson over 1 year ago

 To make things easier for testing, I have combined all three of the cnetcombinept tickets into one ticket which can be tested by pointing your ISIS version here: